TedHusted/awake/awake.md/awake.md

 “It certainly sounds like you.
 I wasn’t told you were part of the game.”

-Tessa turns slowly, scanning the area.
-The surroundings were unchanged: the same vibrant hills, the same swaying trees in the breeze.
+Tessa turns slowly, scanning her surroundings.
 Out of the corner of one eye, Tessa notices something odd — someone standing on the hill just behind her.

 The figure wasn’t a typical non-player character.
 It wasn’t even a player avatar.
-A cloak flows over the figure, made of shifting pixels, flickering between solid and translucent, like a hologram struggling to stabilize.
+A cloak flows over the figure.
+It is made of shifting pixels, flickering between solid and translucent, like a hologram struggling to stabilize.
 Yet the eyes — bright, curious, and unmistakably human — are fixed on Tessa.

 “No way…” Tessa breathes.
 “Is that you, Ally?”